rajan06-singh/LoadBalancer/README.md

 In this project, I have created a server that is listening on specific port (5555) using socket library.
 Secondly, created a client which will send the message to load balancer on specific IP address and port (5555).
 Lastly, I have created a loadbalancer which will provide the functionality of client as well as server.
 It will listen on port (5555) and forward the request connecting on port (5555) to server.
 Server will process these requests.
 Processing part of server is to save the message in new file called as storage.dat.

 Working:-
+In this project, I have demonstrated two downstream servers connected to loadbalancer server and susbsequent client requests.
 When a first client request arrives at loadbalancer, it will forward the request in round robin fashion i.e. forward that request to first downstream server.
-When another request arrives, it will forwards that request to second downstream server.
-Subsequent packet will be sent to first downstream server and vice versa.
+When another request arrives, it will forwards that request to another downstream server and subsequent packet to first downstream and so on.
 For more logical view, please refer the attached png file.

 References:-
 Socket libraries introduction (https://docs.python.org/3/library/socket.html#module-socket)